-Martin E. Cearnal, Director.
-Mr. Cearnal has served as a member of our board of directors since 2004.
-He is the former President and Chief Executive Officer of Physicians World, which became the largest provider of continuing medical education during his tenure from 1985 to 2000.
-Physicians World was acquired by Thomson Healthcare in 2000.
-Mr. Cearnal served as President of Thomson Physicians World from 2000 to 2003, and Executive Vice President-Chief Strategy Officer for Thomson Medical Education from 2003 through 2005.
+Martin E. Cearnal, Director and Senior Vice President, Commercial Development.
+Mr. Cearnal has served as a member of our board of directors since 2004, and in 2008 was named Senior Vice President of Commercial Development.
+Mr. Cearnal is the former President and Chief Executive Officer of Physicians World, which became the largest provider of continuing medical education during his tenure from 1985 to 2000.
+Physicians World was acquired by Thomson Healthcare in 2000, and Mr. Cearnal served as President of Thomson Physicians World from 2000 to 2003 and Executive Vice President-Chief Strategy Officer for Thomson Medical Education from 2003 through 2005.
 Since 2006, he has been Executive Vice President-Chief Strategy Officer for Jobson Medical Information.
-Mr. Cearnal has 40 years experience in the Healthcare industry and has been involved with the launches of such noteworthy pharmaceutical products as Lipitor®, Actos®, Intron-A®, Stratera®, Botox® and Humira®.
-Mr. Cearnal spent 17 years at Revlon Healthcare in a variety of domestic and international pharmaceutical marketing roles culminating in his position as Vice President, Marketing for the International Operations.
-He serves the industry through leadership and participation in several organizations, including the Healthcare Marketing & Communications Council and the Alliance for Continuing Medical Education.
-Mr. Cearnal also serves as a member of our Audit Committee and our Compensation Committee.
+Mr. Cearnal has 40 years experience in the healthcare industry and has been involved with the launches of such noteworthy pharmaceutical products as Lipitor®, Actos®, Intron-A®, Straterra®, Botox® and Humira®.
+He spent 17 years at Revlon Healthcare in a variety of domestic and international pharmaceutical marketing roles culminating in his position as Vice President, Marketing for International Operations.
+He serves the industry through several organizations, including the Healthcare Marketing & Communications Council and the Alliance for Continuing Medical Education.
+Mr. Cearnal also serves as a member of our Audit and Compensation Committees.
 He has a B.S. degree from Southeast Missouri State University.